-We take a look at how running with your canine friends can be both great, and not so great before you fetch your trainers and that dog lead.
+We know our nation loves pets and among the favourite are our furry four-legged running pals, dogs.
+Let’s take a look at how running with your canine friends can be great, and what to consider before you lace-up your trainers and grab that dog lead.

 There are so many reasons why running with your dog is great, here are just a few.

 If you don’t have a regular running pal, your dog will never let you down and we’re pretty sure they’ll be glad to head out with you no matter the time, place or weather.
 And having a canine companion might help you get more out of your running, pushing you to move faster and farther!

 There has been plenty of research showing the benefits of physical exercise to your mental health.
 But did you know exercise is also important in keeping up the mental wellbeing of our furry friends?
 So not only will your next run help boost your mood, but it will also help your dog’s as well!

 Running is of course not just good for our mental wellbeing, but our physical wellbeing too.
 Exercising goes hand in hand with good health, and running is a great way to get that exercise.
 Just like humans, dogs need daily exercise to stay in good health and keep those pounds off.
 So taking your dog for a run will be doubly beneficial, helping you and your four-legged friend stay fit and healthy.

 When it comes to squeezing in a work out, sometimes it can be hard to stay motivated and stick to a proper routine!
 But add a dog to the mix and you may find yourself getting more exercise.
 A study has shown that dog owners are more likely to exercise regularly!
 With a dog to motivate you to get out and run, or even just walk, you’ll be 34% more likely to reach that recommended 150 minutes of weekly exercise.

 SOME TIPS TO GET THE MOST OUT OF YOUR RUN